Skip to Content

 A bridge over the Parana River between Brazil and Paraguay

-The weather in Central America is typically divided into two seasons: the dry season and the rainy season.
-The dry season usually runs from December to April, while the rainy season typically lasts from May to November.
-However, the rainy season does not necessarily mean constant rain all day long, but rather scattered afternoon showers that can occur daily.
+Central America is known for its tropical climate.
+The weather in Central America is divided into two seasons: the dry season and the rainy season.
+The dry season runs from December to April.
+The rainy season runs from May to November.
+It doesn’t rain constantly during the rainy season.
+There are usually scattered afternoon showers.

-In general, the dry season is the most popular time for travelers to visit Central America, as it offers sunny and warm weather with lower humidity.
-This is the ideal time for outdoor activities such as hiking, going to the beach, and exploring the region’s stunning natural beauty.
+The dry season is the most popular time for travelers to visit Central America because the weather is sunny and humidity is lower.
+This is the perfect time for outdoor activities such as hiking and going to the beach.

 6. Accommodation